 - A state competitive food sales rule ensures that children are not in the position of having to decide between non-nutritious and nutritious foods before or during the meal service period.

 - As a means of reducing plate waste, the "offer vs. serve" feature is employed to allow students to choose less than all of the food items in the meal pattern.

-- All school menus are created centrally and analyzed to make sure they meet dietary guidelines — especially the reduction of fat content.
+- All school menus are created centrally and analyzed to meet the established USDA requirements and dietary guidelines.